 Best overall hotel in Prague – MOODS Charles Bridge Hotel

 It’s in a great central location close to Old Town & the Charles bridge, with great views and tons of restaurants & shops at your doorstep.

 Things To Do In Prague Video

 Recommended by: Bangorni

-And there is still plenty of sightseeing to do during the day time, which can be potentially covered in a quick visit, including the State Castle and Chateau, the cobbled streets and squares, and just sucking up the city’s quaint Bohemian charm.
-Which goes more so with Cesky Krumlov in Winter.
+And there is still plenty of sightseeing to do during the daytime, which can be potentially covered in a quick visit, including the State Castle and Chateau, the cobbled streets and squares, and just sucking up the city’s quaint Bohemian charm.
+This goes more so with Cesky Krumlov in Winter.

 Prague to Cesky Krumlov

 - 2-3 hours by shuttle, car, bus, or train

 The easiest way to Cesky Krumlov from Prague is with a private excursion for only $225 USD, which includes private transport for up to 4 people and 6 hours of free time in Cesky Krumlov.
 Typically they pick you up between 7-11 am, and the total trip is 11 hours with drive time.